fiskaltrust/release-notes/portal/portal-sprint-83.md

 ### User Management

-#### Activated POS Operator auto-invitation flow and outlet bulk import in production (DE)
+#### Activated PosOperator auto-invitation flow and outlet bulk import in production (DE)
-After many successful tests in our sandbox systems, we're happy to announce that two highly requested features in the German portal were now enabled on our production systems:
+After many successful tests in our sandbox systems, we're happy to announce that two highly requested features in the German fiskaltrust.Portal were now enabled on our production systems:
-- The automated POS Operator invitation, which allows to automatically connect operators by signing their partner contracts as a representative.
+- The automated PosOperator invitation, which allows to automatically connect operators by signing their partner contracts as a representative.
 Please make sure to carefully go through the contract before using this feature - a detailed description about this workflow can be found in the [release notes of sprint 76](portal-sprint-76.md#automatic-onboarding-of-posoperators-preview-germany-only).
 - The bulk import functionality for outlets, which enables the creation of outlets directly from a CSV file.
 With this feature, we want to especially simplify the roll-out for very large customers.
 More details and a description of the steps can be found in the [release notes of sprint 79](portal-sprint-79.md#outlet-csv-import).

 #### Registration improvements (All markets)